 1. Make strategic decisions

 Is it because you’re tired that you’re not completing your work as quickly as you should?
 Does your coworker talk constantly?
 Does your social media usage cause you to lose focus?
 What about multitasking?
-Assess what you believe is the root cause of your productivity problems, then suggest solutions to address them.
+Assess what you believe is the root cause of your productivity problems, then suggest solutions.

-If you are good at gauging the amount of time you spend on various tasks, you might believe you have a pretty good grasp of the subject.
+If you are good at gauging the amount of time you spend on various tasks, you may have a good grasp of the subject.
 According to some research, only seventeen percent of people can accurately calculate the passage of time.
-Rescue Time is a useful application because it enables you to track how much time you spend on daily tasks such as social media, email, word processing, and apps.
+Rescue Time is helpful because it lets you track how much time you spend on daily tasks such as social media, email, word processing, and apps.

 3. Do not spend time on non-productive activities.

-To delegate as many low-priority activities as you can, train your support staff where necessary.
-If necessary, hire another employee to take responsibility – the improved productivity will more than make up for the costs.
+Training your support staff was necessary to delegate as many low-priority activities as possible.
+If necessary, hire another employee to take responsibility – the improved productivity will more than compensate for the costs.
 You may be tempted to keep a few low-priority activities.
-You will experience reduced productivity if you indulge in unproductive activities unless it is truly unavoidable.
+You will experience reduced productivity if you indulge in unproductive activities unless unavoidable.

 4. Set small goals

 It can be overwhelming to view our goals sometimes.
 You might feel stressed if you have a few big projects on your calendar, but you’ll be much more productive and feel more in control if you break them up into smaller tasks.
-Break up the task into the parts that you will be involved in rather than writing “finish project”.
-By staying focused on day-to-day matters, you are less likely to become overwhelmed by larger projects.
+Break up the task into the parts you will be involved in rather than writing “finish project.”
+By staying focused on day-to-day matters, you are less likely to become overwhelmed by more extensive projects.

 5. Stop multitasking

 Taking care of several small and easy tasks at once can be tempting, especially if they appear to be small or easy.
-This is not the only reason why multitasking is impossible for humans.
-We fool ourselves when we say we can do all those things at once.
+There are other reasons why multitasking is impossible for humans.
+We fool ourselves when we say we can do all those things simultaneously.
 Eating lunch.
-Focus on one task at a time, and you’ll keep your attention on one task at a time, and you’ll accomplish it more quickly.
+Focus on one task at a time, and you’ll focus on one task at a time and accomplish it more quickly.